CSML1000-Winter2021-GroupA/human-resources/README.md

 # Predicting Employee Attrition
 Employee attribition prediction using human resources data from https://www.kaggle.com/varunbarath/human-resources
+## How to Contribute
+- Clone the repository
+- Navigate to the directory using `cd human-resources`
+- Build the environment with `conda env create --file environment.yaml --force`
+- Activate the environment with `conda activate human-resources`
+- Launch either `jupyter lab` or `jupyter notebook`
 ## Conventions
 - `data` folder contains flat file data
 - dependencies are managed through `conda` for local development and `requirements.txt` for mybinder deployment